ai-forever/DataProcessingFramework/docs/transforms.md

 For example, resize videos or photos in dataset.
 You can use `DPF.transforms` for these tasks.

-Transformations are currently working only for _files_ and _sharded files_ formats.
+> Transformations are currently working only for _files_ and _sharded files_ formats and only on local storage

+List of implemented transforms:
+- [ImageResizeTransforms](../DPF/transforms/image_resize_transforms.py) - transforms that resizes images
+- [VideoResizeTransforms](../DPF/transforms/video_resize_transforms.py) - transforms that resizes videos

 ### Examples